dd32/td-gh-ex/readme.txt

 = Version 1.2.0 =
 - Demo data added successfully so the user can install them with a single click of a button.

+= Version 1.2.1 =
+- Minor fix in readme

+= Version 1.2.2 =
+- Changed the theme URI in styles.css